nicholas-long/environment/zet/20230925193834/README.md

 - added brew to lazygit, bat, and fff install scripts
 - issue with ll alias on mac os - fixing in bash rc by test running the program
 - default terminal fonts don't support the arrow symbols required to draw the tmux hotbar
-- [ ] shortcut directory does not build - error with awk syntax in graphquery?
 - xclip - xclip does not work on mac os. need to figure out what does.
   - https://curiosum.com/til/copy-paste-within-terminal-macos-and-linux
   - pbcopy and pbpaste